PSUTrec/documentation/_documents/05-flow-detector.md

 ---
 The flow detector links the _Detector_ information with _Flow_.
 The required parameters for _Flow Detectors_ are:

+* latitude
-* latitude and longitude of the flow detector location
+* longitude

 Latitude and longitude values are in decimal degrees with projection coordinates of WGS84 datum.

-If a GPS unit is not available to record the location of a flow detector use [Google Earth]({{ site.url }}{{ base.url }}/documents/08-additional-resources.md) to determine an approximate location.
-A _Flow Detector_ is unique based on the combination of the _Detector_, the _Flow_, and the location (latitude and longitude).
-A single location can have multiple _Flow Detectors_ (multiple _Flow Detectors_ can be co-located).
+The lat/lon should be the location of where the count is being recorded, not the location of the detector hardware.

 Additional optional attributes associated with _Flow Detector_ are:

-* start date
+* start date - start date of data being recorded at this location
-* stop date
+* stop date - stop date of data being recorded, but typically left blank
-* eco channel ID
+* eco channel ID - this is specifically used for Eco-Counter hardware

 ### Example